danielorn/aks-keda-win-container-hack/part1/README.md

 ### Images and Layers

 Container images use a layered filesystem, where each layer represents a set of file changes or additions.
 These layers are stacked on top of each other to form the final image.
+Below are some common terminology related to image layers:

 - **Base Layer:** The bottom layer is typically a base image, for example a base system for building or running .NET applications.